nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

   See the :doc:`../nest-3/nest2_vs_3` to see a full list of functions that have changed

-NEST 3 introduces a number of new features and concepts, and some changes to the user interface that are not backwards compatible.
-One big change is the removal of subnets and all functions based on subnets.
-To organize neurons you should instead use the powerful GIDCollections, which will be presented below.
-Other big features include Connectome objects to efficiently work with connections, Parameter objects, and changes to how nodes with spatial information are defined and how to work with them.
+NEST 3.0 introduces a number of new features and concepts, and some changes to the user interface that are not backwards compatible.
+One big change is the :ref:`removal of subnets <subnet_rm>` and all functions based on subnets.
+To organize neurons, we now use the powerful :ref:`GIDCollections <gid>`, which will be presented below.
+Other big features include :ref:`connectome` objects to efficiently work with connections, :ref:`parameter objects <param_ex>`, and changes to how nodes with :ref:`spatial information <topo_changes>` are defined and how to work with them.

 This guide is based exclusively on PyNEST.